bwilsoncc/surveyor_data/README.md

 The scripts/ folder contains the Python code

+## History

+2021-12-16 Final run of scripts to create finished files.

 ## Method

 I ended up using two passes, first I try to use ImageMagick